paketo-buildpacks/rfcs/text/dependencies/rfcs/0000-dependency-management-phase-one.md

 machine to compile the code, and should be documented with a README about how to use it.
 The dependency will likely need to be compiled against different stacks/architectures, so this should also be enumerated in the RFC and taken account of in the new compilation code.
+It will have the metadata for a dependency available as an input for determining source URI, version, and compatible stacks.

+Maintainers should also consider if the dependency of interest if OS distribution-agnostic, or if it will need to be compiled separately depending on the distribution or platform it's used on.

 The code will eventually be used in a Github Actions workflow, so the location needs to be standardized across buildpacks.
 The workflows and Github Actions to